 Milwaukee Assault and Battery Attorney

 If you or someone you know has been charged with assault and/or battery in the Milwaukee area, you should be seeking professional legal help from a reliable and competent defense attorney.
-As a Milwaukee criminal lawyer, I may be able to assist you with an effective criminal defense strategy.
-I focus my practice on representing clients in all types of criminal cases in the greater Milwaukee area, including those involving assault and battery, including aggravated assault and domestic battery.
+As a Milwaukee criminal lawyer, I may assist you with an effective criminal defense strategy.
+I focus my practice on representing clients in all types of criminal cases in the greater Milwaukee area, including those involving assault and battery, including aggravated assault, and domestic battery.